OspreyProject/OspreyProxy/docs/updates.md

 ## The release feed

-`GET /updates/releases.json` is the feed a change-management process or the hosted console subscribes to.
+`GET /updates/releases.json` is the feed a change-management process subscribes to.
 Poll it and diff it against the last version you saw.
 Its shape is stable and self-describing.

 ```json